 Attend a Refugee Cultural Night

 This monthly event spotlights a community's traditions, food, and music, as well as the circumstances that forced local refugees to flee their home country.
 This is a great activity for groups.
 If you have a group of 15+ please sign up below so we may accommodate seating.
 For small groups and individuals, there is no need to sign up.
-This is a free event, however, donations of diapers and wipes will be accepted at the door.
+This is a free event.
+If you would like to bring a donation to support local refugees we will be accepting diapers and wipes at the door.

 Time:7:00pm - 8:30pm